keshan/keshan.github.io/_posts/2025-04-18-The-Art-of-Controlled-Randomness.md

 ---
 layout: post
-title: The Art of Controlled Randomness: A Deep Dive into Sampling techniques in LLMs
+title: "The Art of Controlled Randomness: A Deep Dive into Sampling techniques in LLMs"
 date: 2025-04-18
-description: A Deep Dive into Sampling Techniques in LLMs
+description: "A Deep Dive into Sampling Techniques in LLMs"
 img: controlled_randomness.jpg
 fig-caption: # Add figcaption (optional)
 tags: [JAX, Flax, LLM, Generation, Sampling]